uviclibraries/surveys/1-multiple-choice-survey.md

  ```
  Q3.
 The term global warming is often used to refer to the idea that the world’s
  average temperature may be about 5 degrees Fahrenheit higher in 75 years
  than it is now.
-Do you think global warming is good or bad?
+Knowing this definition how concerned are you about global warming?
  o	Extremely concerned
  o	Very concerned
  o	Moderately concerned